What Women Should Know About Fruit and Bone Health

 Fruits are available in fresh, frozen, canned, dried, and juice options.
 It is a common myth that fresh fruits are more nutritious than frozen or canned.
 However, fresh is not necessarily healthier.
 Fresh may have more nutrients if homegrown or grown locally and sold at a farmers’ market.

 Once the fruit is picked, the plant, tree, or vine no longer feeds it.
-Fresh fruits may travel for a few days before arriving at your grocery store, and nutrients are lost during this transit time and while they sit on your counter or fridge before you eat it.
+Fresh fruits may travel for a few days before arriving at your grocery store, and nutrients are lost during this transit time and while they sit on your counter or fridge before you eat them.

 Many frozen and canned fruits are picked and flash-frozen or canned on the same day, sealing in the wholesome goodness.